stoplightio/spectral/docs/reference/functions.md

 ## defined

 The value must be defined, meaning it must be anything but `undefined`.
-It's the opposite of what undefined function does.
+It's the opposite of what the undefined function does.

 ## undefined